sandrinha-source/Exams/README.md

 # Exams
 Passed or failed?
-This is a code written in Python to find out if you passed or failed your exams...
+This is Python code to find out whether you passed or failed their exams